Synthesis of General Decoupling Networks Using Transmission Lines: Design Examples

 The first example is a two-port patch antenna.
-As shown in Figure \ref{fig:patch_2ports} (a), the square patch has two ports arbitrarily placed at P1 (0.025,0.021) and P2 (0.044,0.009).
+As shown in Figure \ref{fig:patch_2ports} (a), the square patch has two ports arbitrarily placed at P1 (0.025, 0.021) and P2 (0.044, 0.009).
 The patch has a size of $0.12\times0.12$ m$^2$, and is placed 5 mm above the ground plane with an air substrate.
 The frequency response of the antenna before decoupling is shown in Figure \ref{fig:patch_2ports} (b).
-Strong mutual coupling is clearly observed between the two ports.
+Strong mutual coupling is clearly observed between the two ports across the entire observed frequency range.

-Following the analysis in Section \ref{section:math_TL_DN}, a DN based on generalized $\pi$ TL network is synthesized.
+We now seek to design a DN to decouple the two-port antennas at 1.2 GHz.
+Following the analysis in Section \ref{section:math_TL_DN}, we first find out the S parameter of the two-port antennas at 1.2 GHz.
+Then the DN S paramter $S_{DN}$ is arrived at through \eqref{eq:svd_DN} assuming $V=I$.
+The DN can then be designed by solving \eqref{eq:Y_pi_Y_DN} for $a$'s and $b$'s.
+The $a$'s and $b$'s are then mapped to electrical length and characteristic impedances using relations \eqref{eq:length_standard} and \eqref{eq:Z0_standard}.
 Standard electrical length is used here for design simplification.
 Table \ref{tab:standard} shows the corresponding electrical length and characteristic impedance of each TL branch for the DN.
-Figure \ref{fig:patch_2ports} (c) shows the S parameter of the two-port antenna after inserting the synthesized TL-based DN.
-As expected, the two ports are decoupled at the design frequency.
+Figure \ref{fig:patch_2ports} (c) shows the S parameter of the two-port antenna after inserting the synthesized TL-based DN in front of the coupled two-port antennas.
+As expected, the two ports are perfectly decoupled at the design frequency 1.2 GHz ($S_{21}<-50$dB).
+The DN at a different frequency can be designed following similar procedure.